amrabouelenin/wis2box-gpt/documentation/docs/en/practical-sessions/configuring-wis2box-datasets.md

 ??? success "Click to reveal answer"

-    Note that the title, description, and keywords you provided in the discovery metadata are **not** present in the WIS2 notification payload!
+    **The title, description, and keywords you provided in the discovery metadata are not present in the WIS2 notification payload!**

     Instead, try to look for the canonical link  in the "links"-section in the WIS2 notification:

     <img alt="WIS2 notification for metadata, links sections" src="../../assets/img/wis2-notification-metadata-links.png" width="800">

-    The WIS2 notification contains a canonical link to the WCMP2 record that was published.
-If you copy-paste this link into a browser, you will download the WCMP2 record and see the title, description, and keywords you provided.
+    **The WIS2 notification contains a canonical link to the WCMP2 record that was published.**

+    Copy-paste this canonical link into your browser to access the WCMP2 record, depending on your browser settings, you may be prompted to download the file or it may be displayed directly in your browser.

+    You will find the title, description, and keywords your provided inside the WCMP2 record.

 ## Conclusion